LamPham1991/cursor-mcp-user-insights-revenue-funnel-analytics/README.md

 * *"What does our trial-to-paid funnel look like for users who completed onboarding within 24 hours vs. those who didn't?"*
 * *"Which product features are high-revenue users actually interacting with before they subscribe?"*

 The answer sits in BigQuery.
-But between writing massive SQL queries, validating complex event-join logics, formatting outputs, and iterating on follow-ups, what should take minutes takes hours.
+But between writing massive SQL queries, validating complex event-join logics, formatting outputs, and iterating on follow-ups, what should takes hours.
 Your product analytics queue becomes the blocker to active decision-making.

 The core issue isn't access to data.
 It's the **latency between behavioral questions and actionable business insights.**